Skip to article frontmatterSkip to article content

 --backup-dir ./backups/postgres

-# MongoDB backup
+# Document database backup

-madsci-mongodb-backup create \
+madsci-document-db-backup create \

 --mongo-url mongodb://localhost:27017 \